oujojo/Dynamic-Mediation-with-Time-Trend-Effect-based-on-Bayesian-Inference/README.md

     i means every participant, t means every timestamp.
 The effect of a/b/c just have variances from time while M and Y have variances from both time and individuals.
 We first generate data with R and then establish a model in a stan file.
 And this model contains two layers of loops.

+   - meaning
+    Maybe we want to see if some effect increases or decreases with time goes by.
+It's a dynamic process.
+Previous models think the effect of a/b/c is a autoregression and test with AR(1) and AR(p) models.

-2. time trend in the b path
+3. time trend in the b path

-3. time trend in the both a and b path
+4. time trend in the both a and b path